Recipe: Sign Widget Tokens server-to-server

 export default router;Distributed variant with Redis

-In serverless environments (Vercel, Lambda, our cloud) local memory is lost between cold starts.
+In serverless environments (Vercel, Lambda) local memory is lost between cold starts.
 Use Redis as a shared cache:

 import Redis from 'ioredis';